There's Nothing but Space, Man!: Background

+Production and composition

-However, the release date was later delayed to 9 December 2022.
-There's Nothing but Space, Man! features 14 tracks, including "Living Without You" with Sigala and David Guetta as a bonus track.
-The track listing includes the previously released singles "Space Man" and "Somebody", as well as "Tiny Riot", "More" and "Whirlwind", which are from his extended play The Sun's Gonna Rise.
-The album was available to pre-order on Ryder's website in different bundles including vinyl, CD, and cassette.
+There's Nothing but Space, Man! is 46 minutes and 45 seconds long and consists of fourteen tracks, all of which were co-written by Ryder.
+He worked with several established names, including writers Amy Wadge, Jimmy Napes, TMS, Wayne Hector and Jamie Hartman, and producers including Mark Ralph, David Guetta, and Sigala, the latter two appearing as collaborators on the song "Living Without You".
+The track listing also includes the previously released singles "Space Man" and "Somebody", as well as "Tiny Riot", "More" and "Whirlwind", which are from his extended play The Sun's Gonna Rise.

-Composition

-The album consists of fourteen tracks, and was co-written by the singer himself, with the participation of writers and producers, including TMS, Red Triangle, and Jamie Hartman.
-It also features collaborations with David Guetta and Sigala.

-The albums lyrics explores various themes including empowerment, anxiety, love. fear, with inspiration by Ryder's own journey with hardships as a performer in the industry while retaining hope and faith.
-Musically, it incorporates various sounds including pop, pop rock, dance pop, folk, rock, soul, electropop, gospel, and electro rock.
+The lyrics of There's Nothing but Space, Man! are inspired by Ryder's hardships as a performer in the industry and as a performer while retaining hope and faith.
+The album explores other themes including isolation, anxiety, grief, vulnerability, strength, and heartbreak.
+Musically, it incorporates genres including pop, pop rock, dance pop, folk, rock, soul, electropop, gospel, and electro rock.

 Promotion

-On 26 September 2022, Ryder performed tracks from the album live at Lafayette in London for National Album Day, in partnership with the charity War Child.
-He then went on to tour the album, firstly around Europe in October and November 2022, and then around the UK and Ireland in early 2023.
-Ryder also played tracks from his album as part of the 2022 BBC New Year's Eve specials event.
+To promote the album, on 26 September 2022 Ryder performed tracks live at Lafayette in London for National Album Day, and in partnership with the charity War Child.
+He later embarked on a promotional tour in 2022 and 2023 across Europe.
+He performed tracks from the album live on Sam Ryder Rocks New Year's Eve, the BBC's 2023 New Year's Eve special, which was well-received.

 Critical reception

+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an score of 69 out of 100, indicating "generally favorable reviews".
 Writing for NME, Nick Levine described the album as a collection of consistently melodic and mostly mid-tempo pop-rock songs.
 He wrote "Ryder's voice is capable of being gritty in its lower register and recalling Freddie Mercury at its high end is what makes this debut album pop.
-He drew praise to his vocal ability commenting that "Ryder sounds terrific whether he's delivering a fist-pumping anthem ('Tiny Riot'), a stripped-back ballad ('Whirlwind') or a soulful stomper with a Brian May-style guitar solo ('Two Tons')."
+He drew praise to his vocal ability commenting that "Ryder sounds terrific whether he's delivering a fist-pumping anthem ('Tiny Riot'), a stripped-back ballad ('Whirlwind') or a soulful stomper with a Brian May-style guitar solo ('Ten Tons')."
 He further highlighted that "his infectious likeability shines through at all times", ending with how "There’s Nothing but Space, Man! sounds like the beginning of what could be a really stellar career".

 In The Daily Telegraph, Neil McCormick praised Ryder for his versatility and vocal performance, adding "He has a fantastic falsetto, full and powerful rather than the tremulous squeaky thing heard when so many contemporary singers push themselves to the edge of their range."
 He highlighted "Tiny Riot" and "Whirlwind" as standout singles, with praise drawn towards the album lyrics.

 Laura Snapes for The Guardian wrote a mixed review.
 She wrote "he shines mostly strongly in the softer songs: the lovely 'Whirlwind' has something of the silvery haze of Taylor Swift's Folklore while Ryder sings about anxiety and devotion.
 The waltzing 'Lost in You' is similarly vulnerable, about the butterfly effects that lead to love."